abacusmodeling/abacus-develop/docs/advanced/scf/spin.md

 ### Constraint Spin functionality for noncollinear spin polarized calculations

 The `DeltaSpin` function as proposed by Zefeng Cai and Ben Xu, et al. [arXiv:2208.04551v6](https://arxiv.org/abs/2208.04551) has been implemented in ABACUS in the LCAO basis.
-In order to use this function, the following parameters are needed to be set in the input file:
+In order to use this function, the following parameters are needed to be set in the input file, for example:
 ```
 #deltaspin
 sc_mag_switch                   1